-The magnificent Red Oak
+The Magnificent Red Oak

 The Society’s 125th Anniversary was commemorated on 5th May 2009, with the planting of a Wollemia nobilis in the Stoke Poges Memorial Gardens by the then President and Chairman, Jon Homan and Roger Beauchamp.
 This tree species was, until the late 1990’s,only known from fossil records dating it back 90 million years and thought to be extinct some two million years ago.
 It was discovered in 1994 by David Noble, a ranger in the Wollemi National Park, New South Wales and identified by the Sydney Botanic Gardens and assigned to the Araucariaceae, an ancient family of coniferous trees including the Kauri and Monkey Puzzle tree.
 Named after David Noble with the Wollemia meaning’ look around you, keep your eyes open and watch out’ .